RvnXcnnrr/APP_DEV_FLUTTER_APP/ESP32_README.md

 - **Server Communication Issues**:
   - Verify the server URLs are correct (HTTP and WebSocket)
   - Make sure the Django backend is running
-  - Check that your device token is valid and registered in the backend
+  - Check that your device owner email is registered in the backend
   - For local development, ensure your computer's firewall allows incoming connections
   - For production, check that the Render.com service is running